Contents

 Why do root canals take 2 visits?

-Root canals are a common dental procedure that involves removing the inner pulp of a tooth in order to save it from decay.
+Root canals are a common dental procedure that involves removing the inner pulp of a tooth to save it from decay.
 This process typically requires two visits to the dentist, and there are several reasons why this might be necessary.

 First, the initial visit is designed to assess the damage done by decay and treat any infection present.
-The dentist will use specialized instruments to remove all of the infected tissue, then clean out the root canal in preparation for filling.
+The dentist will use specialized instruments to remove all of the infected tissue, and then clean out the root canal in preparation for filling.
 During this visit, you may also receive antibiotics or other medications if needed to help with healing and reduce discomfort.

 The second visit is devoted solely to filling the root canal with a special material called gutta-percha.
 This material helps protect the tooth against further infection while restoring its strength and function.
 The entire process can take up to an hour or more depending on how complex your particular case is.